 Thinking about a way to read an introductory post that saves you the balderdash and gives you the whole juice?

-After you read that article I bet you’re gonna be prepared to start your journey in affiliate marketing and explore more great posts!
+After you read this article I bet you’re gonna be prepared to start your journey in affiliate marketing and explore some more great posts!

-Ready to jump to the concepts in the affiliate marketing world?
+Ready to jump to the concepts of the affiliate marketing world?

 Let’s hit it!

 One of the most important partners a media buyer has is an affiliate network.

 It’s basically an intermediary between publishers (affiliates) and advertisers (offer owners).